Paolo Savoldelli

-Paolo Savoldelli (born 7 May 1973 in Clusone, province of Bergamo) is a former Italian road racing cyclist and winner of the 2002 and 2005 Giro d'Italia.
+Paolo Savoldelli (born 7 May 1973) is a former Italian road racing cyclist and winner of the 2002 and 2005 Giro d'Italia.

 Savoldelli was a climber but known for his fast downhill riding.
 He is nicknamed Il Falco ("the falcon").
 His downhill skills won him the 2005 Giro.
 His descent of the Colle delle Finestre before the final ascent to Sestriere in the penultimate stage, closed a gap to Gilberto Simoni, preserving his lead and giving him the win.